-White House decides against releasing visitor records
+White House decides to keep visitor records secret

-WASHINGTON (AP) — The White House won’t make public the logs of visitors to the White House complex, breaking with the practice of President Donald Trump’s predecessor.
+WASHINGTON (AP) — The White House said Friday that lists of visitors to the building will be kept secret, breaking with the practice of President Donald Trump’s predecessor.

-Senior White House officials cited privacy and national security concerns for the decision, which they say is in line with what previous administrations have done — except for President Barack Obama’s.
-They say continuing to release the records could interfere with policy development, among other things.
+The Trump administration cited privacy and national security concerns, but the decision angered government watchdog groups who accused Trump of reneging on his promise to “drain the swamp” in Washington.
+The groups see the visitor logs as important tools for monitoring which individuals or groups may be trying to influence White House policy.
+Trump has been widely criticized for a lack of openness in refusing to release his tax returns, breaking with decades of precedent.

-After some litigation, the Obama White House began releasing the visitor records on a delayed basis.
-White House lawyers also deleted names for national security and other reasons before the logs were made public.
-The Obama administration eventual released nearly 6 million visitor records.
+Senior White House officials argued that the decision to keep the logs secret is in line with what previous administrations have done, except for President Barack Obama’s, and that continuing Obama’s practice of voluntarily releasing the records could interfere with policy development.

-The Trump officials requested anonymity to describe the policy before it is announced.
+White House communications director Michael Dubke said Trump has taken steps to improve the ethical climate in Washington, such as imposing new restrictions on lobbying by departing administration officials and opening the White House press briefing room to outlets that previously didn’t have access.

 Most Read Stories